 I’ve been experimenting with blended methodology in my courses but would like to do more and maximize the benefits of these methods.

-- Set clear targets: Using backward design, be sure of what you want to see at the end of your course.
+Set clear targets: When using backward design, be sure of what you want to see at the end of your course.
 Carefully consider your success markers and your related margin of error.

-If you have not already, we recommended that you review the Getting Started resources within this toolkit.
-Once you are ready to build on these basics, consider the following services:
+If you have not already, we recommend that you review the Getting Started resources within this toolkit.
+Once you are ready to build on these basics, review the following items: